 There are two possible ways of switching to a new backup server and keeping existing backups and templates.

 - Firstly, add the new backup server according to the instructions at https://docs.onapp.com.

 - Go to Control Panel > Settings > Backup Servers and disable the old backup server so that new backups are not created on it.

-- Before starting the data transfer go to Control Panel > Settings > Configuration > Backups/Templates and set the Backup Processes Total number allowed parameter to 0 to prevent new backup task processing during data transfer.
+- Before starting the data transfer, go to Control Panel > Settings > Configuration > Backups/Templates and set the Backup Processes Total number allowed parameter to 0 to prevent new backup task processing during the data transfer.

 - Wait for all running backup tasks to finish or cancel them.

 - Check if the direct SSH login from the old backup server to the new one is possible.
 SSH Key-Based authentication is recommended.
 Depending on the link speed, the transfer can take about 40 hours for 1 TB of Data.
 Therefore, it is recommended to start the copying procedure in the screen session.

 - Next, login as root to the old backup server and start backups data transfer by issuing the following command:

 rsync -a -z -H -v --numeric-ids /backupstorage/* NewBackupServerIP:/backupstorage